 All Tusla social workers who are notifying relevant third parties of an immediate serious risk of harm to a child or children must consider the following:

-When considering a referral of child abuse, the screening social worker must determine if the threshold for immediate serious risk of harm is met.
+If the threshold for immediate serious risk of harm is met.
 In so doing, they also decide what urgent actions may be needed to ensure safe care for the child or children.
-A child might be considered 'safe' when there are no immediate threats of serious harm present, and the exposure to potential risk of harm to the child can be managed.
-(See definition of 'child abuse' in the glossary.)